keycloak/kc-sig-fapi/README.md

 - [FAPI-RW App2App](https://openid.net/2020/06/23/openid-foundation-announces-fapi-rw-app2app-certification-launched/)

-## Results
+## Contributions

-FAPI related accomplishments by FAPI-SIG, other contributors and keycloak development team is as follows.​
+FAPI related accomplishments by FAPI-SIG and OAuth SIG, other contributors and keycloak development team is as follows.​

 ### Common Security Features